Use Conformance Scan v2

 • Version 2: Creates a full, editable default scan v2 configuration for running scan in normal v2 mode either on premises or in IDE.
 The configuration leverages the full capabilities of Scan v2, but it does not currently support scan rules.

 • Version 2 in v1-compatible mode: Creates a scan configuration for running scan v2 in v1-compatible mode.
 This mode allows running the scan configuration both in 42Crunch Platform and on premises, and it supports customization rules defined in the platform.
-You can have only one configuration for v1-compatible mode at a time.
+You can have only one configuration for v1-compatible mode at a time, but you can overwrite the existing configuration as needed.
 This configuration does not take advantage of all Scan v2 features, but does provide smooth transition from Scan v1 to Scan v2.

 3. If you chose to create a normal Scan v2 configuration, enter a name for the scan configuration.
 You can also provide a short description of, for example, what this configuration is for, or when it should be used.
 If you chose to create a Scan v2 in v1-compatible mode configuration, the name is automatically set and you cannot change it.
 Like for Scan v1, you must select which API endpoint to use for the scan.